 The best part of the city is (you’ve guessed it) the Old Town.
 You’ll meet colorful houses, interesting restaurants, blooming bougainvilleas (depending on the season), old mosques and quiet squares.
 A favorite place of mine in the city is the Rimondi fountain.
 This fountain was built in the 17th century by the Rethymno’s rector at the time, called Rimondi and it was part of the city’s water system.

-Where to eat at Rethymno
+Where to eat in Rethymno

 The city’s waterfront and especially the old port is filled with busy restaurants and cafes but it’s actually not my favorite place to hang out in Rethymno.
 I prefer the area around the Rimondi fountain, where I’ve discovered a couple of nice restaurants, cafes and ice cream parlors.
 My favorite restaurant in Rethymno is Avli, which I’d describe as Cretan cuisine with a twist.
 Their dishes are delicious, the portions reasonable and its courtyard (that’s what Avli means) very picturesque!
 A recent discovery is Kook, which is an Italian inspired restaurant.
 Love the interiors and the fried cheese and must go back and try more!!